Tutorial

 end

-Finally update the template with preview and import button
+Finally, update the template with the preview and import button:

 <div :if={@sample_customers != []} class="space-y-2">